nicktantk/tp/docs/DeveloperGuide.md

 1. Marking a booking as paid.
     1. Test case: `markbooking 1`<br>
        Expected: First booking marked as "Paid".
 Status shows [X] in the booking list.
-Success message displayed.
+Success message displayed.<br>

 2. Unmarking a booking as not paid.
     1. Test case: `unmarkbooking 1`<br>
        Expected: First booking unmarked as "Not Paid".
 Status shows [ ] in the booking list.
-Success message displayed.
+Success message displayed.<br>

 3. Marking/Unmarking a booking with invalid index.
     1. Test case: `markbooking 0`<br>
        Expected: Error message indicates invalid command format.
     2. Test case: `unmarkbooking 100000` (assuming 100000 is larger than list size)<br>
-       Expected: Error message indicates index is invalid.
+       Expected: Error message indicates index is invalid.<br>

 ### Sorting bookings by date and time

 Prerequisites: Have at least 3 bookings with different dates and times.

 1. Test case: `sortbooking`<br>
    Expected: All bookings sorted by date and time in chronological order from today (earliest first).
 Past bookings are not shown.
-Status message confirms sorting.
+Status message confirms sorting.<br>

 ### Deleting a booking